-Increased awareness of equality and aspiration articulated by staff and pupils

-Willingness to challenge discriminatory thoughts and practices.
+Increased awareness of equality and inclusion articulated by staff and pupils Willingness by staff and children to challenge discriminatory thoughts and

 Increased understanding of the roles and responsibilities experienced by role models who will be drawn from all sectors of the community and include LGBT and minority ethnic people.
+Challenging misconceptions and stereotypes when we encounter different role models and situations.